045051Shalini/kafka-flink-elasticsearch-kibana-pipeline-project/README.md

 ![Top 10 States with Highest Customers](https://github.com/user-attachments/assets/398f49b2-2227-4e74-a3c4-9c3c5c14bb7a)

 - **Observation**: Texas has the largest share of customers, followed by Tennessee.
-- **Insight**: Regional concentration indicates strong market presence in specific states.
+- **Insight**: Texas and Tennessee represent significant market opportunities with a strong existing customer base.
-- **Managerial Implication**: Enhance marketing efforts in high-customer-density states and explore untapped regions for growth.
+- **Managerial Implication**: Strengthen marketing efforts in Texas and Tennessee to further dominate these regions while identifying untapped potential in other states.

 ---